Where do your animals come from?

 Meanwhile while you are trying to find help feed mum so she in turn can feed her kittens.
 You can also try to find homes for them all through your own network.
 If you can’t find a rescue to take them and the kittens get bigger you will need to get both them and mum desexed to stop the cycle of births.
 You may be able to get help from one of the larger rescue groups to organise this at a reduced rate.

 What should you do if you find an adult cat or a dog?

 If there is no microchip you could take on the responsibility of caring for and feeding the pet.
 If you are concerned for the their safety, rescue organisations like SAFE may be able to help but they are limited in how many animals they can take and are often full.
-You can also contact the council they will take the animal, however council pounds are always full and the ending may not be the one you hoped for.
-For the best outcome, you can continue to care for the pet, bring it into your home and either keep it yourself or find someone in your family or circle of friends and neighbours to adopt it.
-Whatever the outcome it is wise to get the cat microchipped, health checked and desexed to stop the cycle of births.
+You can also contact the council but again they are often full and the ending may not be the one you hoped for.
+The best outcome is for you to continue to care for the pet, bring it into your home and either keep it yourself, or find someone in your family or circle of friends and neighbours to adopt it.
+Whatever the outcome it is wise to get any cat desexed and vaccinated to stop the cycle of births.

 How can I help SAFE?